How should I begin to find the right diet for my ulcerative colitis?

 Your doctor may also suggest you go on an elimination diet.
 This is a diet in which you will systematically stop eating certain foods to try and understand which foods trigger your ulcerative colitis.
 These diets should only be done under medical supervision.

-What foods should I not eat if I have ulcerative colitis?
+What foods should I avoid if I have ulcerative colitis?

 Again, each person who has ulcerative colitis will need to find their personalized diet.
 However, here are some of the most common types of foods that trigger ulcerative colitis: